Push Notifications

 android:value="DEVELOPMENT" />

-• com.quickblox.messages.SENDER_ID - your sender ID from google console (for example, 639872757929).
+- your sender ID from google console (for example, 639872757929).com.quickblox.messages.QB_ENVIRONMENT

-1. Then you need to setup QBFcmPushListenerService and QBFcmPushInstanceIDService in AndroidManifest.
+- Then you need to setup

 <service android:name="com.quickblox.messages.services.fcm.QBFcmPushListenerService">